ashutoshmeher-r3/corda-samples/cordapp-upgrades/README.md

 **Step2:**

-Restart the nodes. `PartyB` should not also be running version 2 of the flow.
+Restart the nodes. `PartyB` should now also be running version 2 of the flow.

 **Step3:**

-Since all the three nodes are now running the upgraded version of the flow, we should be able to see the "Collecting Signature from Counterparty" step working.
+Since all the three nodes are now running the upgraded version of the flow, we should now be able to see the "Collecting Signature from Counterparty" step working.
 Run the below commands from the `RTO`'s shell to validate the same.

     // Register Vechile just to make sure its working as well.